phaustin/quantecon-example/book/docs/parallelization.md

 At least on our machine, the difference in the speed between the Numba version and the vectorized NumPy version shown above is not large.

-But there\'s quite a bit going on here so let\'s try to break down what is happening.
+But there's quite a bit going on here so let's try to break down what is happening.

-Both Numba and NumPy use efficient machine code that\'s specialized to these floating point operations.
+Both Numba and NumPy use efficient machine code that's specialized to these floating point operations.

 However, the code NumPy uses is, in some ways, less efficient.